CosmoLike/cocoa/README.md

 Important note: **never** revert the branch ordering on squash merging by squashing the `main` changes to the `xyzdev` branch.

+- :interrobang: **How to develop starting from a git tag?**

 Another useful git hack is related to developing Cocoa from a git tag.
-We reserve git-tags to set milestones in our development, so they are good starting points for the development of new features.
-Let's assume the developer wants to clone the git tag `v4.0-beta8`
+We reserve git-tags to set milestones in our development, so they are good starting points for coding new features (or bug fixes).
+Let's assume the developer wants to clone the git tag `v4.0-beta8`.

 **Step :one:** Clone the repository from the desired tag, here assumed to be `v4.0-beta8`.